Cloud routers

 OpenStack CLI

-- Go to Network → Cloud routers tab.
+- Go to the Network → Cloud Routers tab.

 - Click Create router.

-- Select the pool where the cloud router will be created.
+- Select a location where the cloud router will be created.

-- Optional: check the Connect router to the Internet checkbox - an external IP address will be assigned to the router.
+- Optional: check the Connect router to internet box — an external IP address will be allocated for the router.

 - Click Create.

-To allow private subnets from different networks to communicate with each other, they must be connected to the same cloud router.
-The subnets must not overlap - they must not have the same IP addresses.
+To allow private subnets from different networks to communicate with each other, they must handle they be connected to the same cloud router.
+Subnets must not overlap — they must not contain identical IP addresses.

 OpenStack CLI